aws-samples/ec2-lamp-server/README.md

 Do visit [Let's Encrypt](https://letsencrypt.org/) site if you are not familiar with [Certbot](https://certbot.eff.org/)

 ### Using Certbot with apache plugin
-Ensure that `assignStaticIP` is configured to `Yes` and a DNS entry is associated with your EC2 instance IP address.
+Ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack and a DNS entry is associated with your EC2 instance IP address.

 - From terminal, run the below command and follow instructions
   ```